Apply for PLAYAResidency

 PLAYA observes two rotating application deadlines:

-March 1 – for residencies occurring in the Summer/Fall (July – December) of that year.
+March 1 – for residencies occurring in Summer/Fall (July – December) of that year.

-NEW!
-September 5 – for residencies occurring in the Winter/Spring (January – June) of the following year.
+September 1 – for residencies occurring in Winter/Spring (January – June) of the following year.

 There are no fees charged for a PLAYA Residency.
 However, your application must be accompanied by a $35.00 non-refundable processing fee ($70.00 if applying as a collaborative team of two to six/ $140.00 for teams with 6+ members).
 If accepted, each resident (including each member of a collaborative team) is asked to submit a $110.00 deposit, which is refunded following the completion of a residency and is not refundable if a residency is cancelled.